 Dr. Knisley encourages families to bring a list of questions — typed on a phone or scribbled on paper at 3 a.m. — because sleep deprivation makes it hard to remember them later.

-The two‑month visit is famous for vaccines, per the vaccination schedule.
+The two‑month visit is famous for vaccines, per the AAP vaccination schedule.
 These immunizations give your baby’s developing immune system a major boost when it needs it most.

 Most babies receive seven or eight vaccines at this appointment: